 Looking for technology that will maximize your guest experience?
 Take a look at our guide:

 About the Author

-Brooke is a marketing intern at QSR Automations.
+Brooke was the marketing intern at QSR Automations.
 She currently attends the University of Louisville and is working towards a Bachelor of Science in Communication.
 In her free time she likes hang out with her pup, spend time in nature and watch Brooklyn Nine-Nine.